Skip to main content

 Code breakdown

-Importing dependencies and configuring environment variables
+Imports and environment variables

 Shared state for balance tracking

-Function for listening to balance changes
+Listening for balance changes

 Main execution flow